svianac/learning-notes/k8s-mastery.md

 kubectl expose deployment wensleydale --port=80
 ```

 Here the YAML ingress.
-We apply it for each deploymeny.
+We apply it for each deployment.

 ```yaml
 apiVersion: networking.k8s.io/v1